Ruuudy1/cse15l-lab-reports/LabReport3.md

           2

 this is as we expected since we saw previously that "definition" was only in this specific file twice which is why in this case we got the number 2.
-This command will come in handy when we have a very long output and rather of us counting the iines ourselves we only get the number of lines.<h3>
+This command will come in handy when we have a very long output and rather of us counting the iines ourselves we only get the number of lines.

 Example 1 (2/2):
 Another useful way of using grep is by pairing it with the * in the filename/filetype to output exactly how mnay times that string appears in each file inside that folder: